Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Introduction

 Despite achieving superior fidelity, the inference of video DiT models relies on an iterative denoising process, which demands substantial computation and hinders time-sensitive deployment.
 Starting from a random Gaussian noise initialization, these models require tens of denoising steps, typically ranging from 20 to 100, to progressively reconstruct high-quality video.
 Consequently, generating a 5-second 720p video with a single GPU can take 50 minutes, presenting a significant latency bottleneck.

 The research community has made significant efforts to speed up video DiT models.
 Among them, caching-based acceleration has emerged as one of the most widely adopted approaches.
-Caching leverages output similarity across diffusion timesteps by storing and reusing intermediate features, thereby reducing redundant computation and improving efficiency.
+Caching can reduce redundant computation and improve efficiency by storing and reusing intermediate features, leveraging output similarity across diffusion timesteps.
 According to the caching granularity from coarse to fine, existing caching methods can be divided into step level~\cite{TeaCache,AdaCache,MagCache}, cfg level~\cite{FasterCache}, block level~\cite{DeepCache,Block-Caching,FasterDiffusion,FORA,PAB,L2C,MD-DiT}, and token level~\cite{TokenCache,DuCa,ToCa}.

 However, existing caching methods primarily exploit output redundancy at a single granularity, overlooking the inherent redundancy across multiple granularities throughout the diffusion process.
 This narrow focus compromises the balance between generation quality and computational efficiency.
 Through systematic investigation, we demonstrate that adaptively combining caching methods at diverse granularities enables more effective utilization of output redundancy.
 In this paper, we propose MixCache, a training-free, caching-based inference framework for video DiT models that enables flexible integration of caching methods with varying granularities.
 This hybrid caching framework provides more effective acceleration for video DiT inference while preserving generation quality.